 A closer view of the inscriptions –

-The temple of Zeus - The King of Gods in the Greek mythology - is located in the center of the sanctuary, as illustrated on the right.
+The temple of Zeus – The King of Gods in the Greek mythology – is located in the center of the sanctuary, as illustrated here.

 This grand temple was constructed in the period of Trajan (Caesar 98-117AD), during the celebrations of 100 years after its founding.
 A marble inscription found in the site implies the temple is for Pan and for Zeus of Heliopolis (City of the Sun, aka Baalbek in Lebanon).